1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 drive

-which corresponds to Google Drive among the choices offered.
+which corresponds to Google Drive among the proposed choices.

-You then need to authorize the connection to Google Drive from a browser.
+You must then authorize the connection to Google Drive from a browser.

 - Search for the keyword